 The Bureau of Planning and Sustainability is working with a diverse group of partners and the broader SW community to create a West Portland Town Center Plan (WPTC).
-The plan will lay out a vision for a complete and inclusive community around “The Crossroads,” the intersection of Barbur Boulevard, I-5 and Capitol Highway.
+The plan will lay out a vision for a complete and inclusive community around “The Crossroads,” the intersection of Barbur Blvd, I-5 and Capitol Highway.
 Together we are laying the groundwork for:

 - More housing choices for people of all ages, abilities and incomes.

 - Easier and safer movement on foot, bicycle or transit.